computablelabs/compspec/INTRO.md

 Consequently, it would be infeasible to store such large collections of data on Ethereum.
 For this reason, data lives "off-chain" in `Datatrusts`.
-A `Datatrust` is software system that is responsible for storing data and coordinating with on-chain permissions layers.
+A `Datatrust` is a software system that is responsible for storing data and coordinating with on-chain permissions layers.
 Note that many possible `Datatrust` implementations are possible by different vendors or groups, so long as each implementation responds to the API specified within this specification.